sourcegraph/about/blogposts/announcing-sourcegraph-3.13.md

 }
 ```

-GitHub labels associated with campaigns are now displayed.
-Support for Bitbucket Server labels is coming soon.

-When creating a campaign, users can now specify the branch name that will be used on code host.
-This is also a breaking change for users of the GraphQL API since the `branch` attribute is now required in `CreateCampaignInput` when a `plan` is also specified.

 ## Basic code intelligence support reaches 32 languages

 ![Sourcegraph basic code intelligence languages](/images/3-13-language-extensions.png "Sourcegraph basic code intelligence languages")